GoogleCloudPlatform/document-intake-accelerator/README.md

 While you will find end-to-end tools to help spin up a fully functional sandbox environment, most likely you will find yourself customizing solution further down the line.

 # Quick Start

+For a Quick Reference guide refer to the [Workshop Lab1](docs/Lab1.md), that explains how to install CDA engine into the GCP Argolis environment with a public external end point.
+Use this README.md to explore in-depth customizations and installation options if needed.

 ## Prerequisites

 ### Project Creation